xpack-dev-tools/openocd-xpack/README-RELEASE.md

 ## Create a new GitHub pre-release draft

 - in `CHANGELOG.md`, add the release date and a message like _- v0.11.0-4 released_
+- commit with _CHANGELOG update_
+- check and possibly update the `templates/body-github-release-liquid.md`
-- commit and push the `xpack-develop` branch
+- push the `xpack-develop` branch
 - run the xPack action `trigger-workflow-publish-release`

 The workflow result and logs are available from the